 Non-disclosure is often split into two categories: innocent and intentional.
 There are procedures in place to safeguard you in the event of innocent non-disclosure – this may be when a misrepresentation, or misinformation, was a genuine error and mistake with no intent to manipulate or provide false information.

-Punishments for non-disclosure depend on the severity and can range from invalidation of cover, cancellation of your policy, fines, penalty points, a criminal record or a prison sentence.
-So, make sure you provide all information as accurately as you can.
+Punishments for non-disclosure depend on the severity and can range from invalidation of cover, rejection of an insurance claim, cancellation of your policy, fines, penalty points, a criminal record or a prison sentence.

 If you don’t disclose certain medical conditions to your car insurance provider, it could invalidate your policy.
 If you’re not sure what type of medical conditions you need to inform them of, then you can always check with the DVLA and they’ll be able to tell you what conditions insurers need to be notified about.